pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-zobjcopy.md

 * -l | --list
   Only reads an input file and displays the contents, does not write an output file.

+* --hide-local
+  In option --list, do not show local symbols.

+* --hide-expr
+  In option --list, do not show expressions.

+* --hide-code
+  In option --list, do not show code dump of sections.

 * -v | --verbose
   Tells what is happening.